Dr0med4r/cash/README.md

     [x] handle SIGINT (to send ^C to jobs and not stop the shell) [ ] SIGINT not to bg processes
     [ ] ignore SIGTERM
-- maybe wait for zombie processes
-- builtins in pipe also as fork?